mokeyjay/Pixiv-daily-ranking-widget/doc/log.en.md

 ### New Features
 - Supporting cross-domain on the APIs
 - Scheduled job to clear historical logs
-- Supporting 8 free image hosts
+- Supporting 8 free image hosting
 ### Optimizations
 - Picture display effect
 - Left and right arrows will now be hidden automatically